huynhlong91/weather-window-tool/README.md

 ### Step 3 — Run the Analysis

 Click **RUN COMPARISON** to execute the Monte Carlo simulation.
-Each scenario runs 1,000,000 iterations and typically completes in a few seconds.
+Each scenario runs 100,000 iterations and completes in well under a second.

 ---